dragonwasrobot/dragonwasrobot.github.io/_posts/2015-05-18-a-primer-on-the-coq-proof-assistant.md

 layout: post
 title: "A primer on the Coq Proof Assistant"
 category: mathematics
-description: "In this post, I will give a short primer on interactive theorem proving in the Coq Proof Assistant."
+description: "In this post, we give a short primer on interactive theorem proving in the Coq Proof Assistant."
 tags: [Coq, Case analysis, Induction, Natural numbers, Arithmetic]
 ---